Seshadri-type constants and Newton-Okounkov bodies for non-positive at infinity valuations of Hirzebruch surfaces: Introduction

 Section \ref{Sec_Seshadri-typeconstants} introduces the concepts considered in the paper, special and non-special, minimal, non-positive at infinity divisorial valuations, that will be extended to exceptional curve valuations $\nu$ in Section \ref{Sec_NOBFdelta}.
-We show in Theorem \ref{Thm_NOBminimalvaluation} that minimal with respect to a big divisor $D$ valuations $\nu$ of $\mathbb{F}_\delta$ are those whose Newton-Okounkov body $\Delta_\nu(D)$ is the triangle $T$ given by the convex cone of the $(x,y)$-plane generated by the value semigroup of $\nu$ and bounded by the line $x=\hat{\mu}_D(\nu_r),$ $\nu_r$ being the divisorial valuation defined by the first projection of $\nu$.
+We show in Theorem \ref{Thm_NOBminimalvaluation} that minimal with respect to a big divisor $D$ exceptional curve valuations $\nu$ of $\mathbb{F}_\delta$ are those whose Newton-Okounkov body $\Delta_\nu(D)$ is the triangle $T$ given by the truncated convex cone of the $(x,y)$-plane generated by the value semigroup of $\nu$ and bounded by the line $x=\hat{\mu}_D(\nu_r),$ $\nu_r$ being the divisorial valuation defined by the first projection of $\nu$.
 This fact also happens for valuation of $\mathbb{P}^2$.
-When $\nu_r$ is not minimal, in our case, $\Delta_\nu(D)$ is either a quadrilateral or a triangle.
+When $\nu_r$ is not minimal, in our case ($\nu_r$ is non-positive at infinity), $\Delta_\nu(D)$ is either a quadrilateral or a triangle.
 This last case only happens under certain conditions which depend on the divisor $D$ and the valuation $\nu_r$.
+Seshadri-type constants and Newton-Okounkov bodies with respect to non-positive at infinity valuations of $\mathbb{P}^2$ can be obtained as a particular case of the results in Sections \ref{Sec_Seshadri-typeconstants} and \ref{Sec_NOBFdelta}.